Æthelred the Unready: Æthelred's early reign

 The manner of Edward's death deeply troubled contemporaries.
 Roach comments: "Medieval kings were felt to be touched by divinity; not only had they been chosen by God, but like bishops they were anointed into their office with holy oil ...
-To kill a king was, therefore, more than a crime – it was a sin of the first order." Æthelred may have started his reign in a weak position both as a beneficiary of the murder and because he was at most twelve years old.
+To kill a king was, therefore, more than a crime – it was a sin of the first order." Æthelred was too young to have been involved in the murder, but he may have started his reign in a weak position both as its beneficiary and because he was at most twelve years old.
 It was over a year before he was crowned, and some historians see this as evidence of resistance among the magnates to his succession, but others argue that a long interval between accession and coronation was normal.
 According to ASC D, "he was consecrated king at Kingston with much rejoicing by the councillors of the English people".
-Byrhtferth states that "there was great joy at his consecration", and describes the king as "a young man in respect of years, elegant in his manners, with an attractive face and handsome appearance".
+Byrhtferth states that "there was great joy at his consecration" and describes the king as "a young man in respect of years, elegant in his manners, with an attractive face and handsome appearance".
 Williams sees these descriptions as reflecting "relief at a crisis passed".

 The most influential magnates during Æthelred's minority had previously been his father's leading counsellors. Ælfthryth, Æthelwold and Ælfhere, who had been Æthelred's chief supporters in the succession dispute when Edgar died, now acted as his regents, while Edward's chief supporters also attested Æthelred's early charters and the attacks on the monasteries were halted, suggesting a successful effort to restore unity in the ruling elite. Ælfthryth became even more powerful as a mother than she had been as a wife, and she often attested Æthelred's early charters immediately after the king, whereas in her husband's reign she had witnessed after the archbishops and bishops.

 After the death of Æthelwold in August 984, Æthelred dismissed his regents, including Ælfthryth, who did not attest his charters between August 984 and the summer of 993.
 The historian George Molyneaux observes that "Æthelwold's power had been such that only his death enabled Æthelred to escape maternal tutelage".
-Under the influence of new advisers, he carried through policies which involved encroachment on church privileges and the proportion of grants to laymen rather than churchmen increased.
-The king ravaged the diocese of Rochester and gave some of its land to a royal retainer, while Ealdorman Ælfric of Hampshire was able to buy the abbacy of Abingdon for his brother.
+Under the influence of new advisers, he carried through policies which involved encroachment on church privileges, and the proportion of grants to laymen rather than churchmen increased.
+The king ravaged the Diocese of Rochester and gave some of its land to a royal retainer, while Ealdorman Ælfric of Hampshire was able to buy the abbacy of Abingdon for his brother.
 In 985 his namesake, Ealdorman Ælfric Cild of Mercia, was exiled charged with treason, the details of which are not known.
 (Note: There were four prominent men called Ælfric in the period.
 In addition to the two ealdormen, there were also the leading scholar, Ælfric of Eynsham, and the Archbishop of Canterbury from 995 to 1005, Ælfric of Abingdon.)